 \subsubsection{Numerical Results}

-Fig.~\ref{aefa23} shows the performance of D2SAC compared to benchmark reinforcement learning algorithms: DQN, DRQN, Prioritized-DQN, and Rainbow (Fig.~\ref{aefa23} a); and REINFORCE, PPO, and SAC (Fig.~\ref{aefa23} b).
-Across both figures, D2SAC's reward acquisition over time demonstrates its superior ability to balance exploration and exploitation, resulting in more optimal policy decisions.
+The authors in \cite{du2023generative} compared D2SAC with benchmark reinforcement learning algorithms: DQN, DRQN, Prioritized-DQN, Rainbow, REINFORCE, PPO, and SAC.
+As shown in Fig.~6 in \cite{du2023generative}, D2SAC's reward acquisition over time demonstrates its superior ability to balance exploration and exploitation, resulting in more optimal policy decisions.

 Table \ref{tab:comparison-on-general} presents comparative performance metrics of various control tasks in the Gym environment~\cite{rl-zoo} \begin{itemize} \item {\textbf{Acrobot-v1:}} A two-link pendulum simulation, with the goal of maintaining an upright position.
 The reward system is designed to favor lesser negative values. \item {\textbf{CartPole-v1:}} A cart-pole system model, where the objective is to prevent a pole from falling.
 The performance measure here is the average reward, with higher values being desirable. \item {\textbf{CoinRun-v0:}} A platform game task where the agent's goal is to collect a coin while avoiding obstacles.
 The performance is gauged through the average reward per episode, aiming for higher values. \item {\textbf{Maze-v0:}} A maze navigation task, where reaching the goal while taking fewer steps is rewarded.
 Similar to the previous tasks, higher average reward values indicate better performance. \end{itemize} These benchmarks cover a diverse range of problems, including physics-based control (Acrobot-v1, CartPole-v1), strategy (CoinRun-v0), and pathfinding (Maze-v0).
 A closer examination of the table reveals that D2SAC significantly outperforms most of the compared policies on these tasks.
 Specifically, for the Acrobot-v1 task, D2SAC achieves the least negative reward, implying superior performance in the complex task of manipulating the two-link pendulum.
 In the CartPole-v1 and CoinRun-v0 tasks, D2SAC matches the top-performing algorithms with perfect average rewards of 500 and 10, respectively, indicating a consistent ability to keep the pole upright and successfully collect coins in the platform game.
 The performance on Maze-v0, although not the highest, is competitive and within the performance range of top-performing policies.